nigeltao/nigeltao.github.io/blog/2026/visualizing-ycbcr.md

 also more typical?) images: 24 record albums' cover art.
 My curation choices probably give you a good guess as to how old I am.

-Of the chroma scatterplots, my favorites are *Homogenic*, *Californication* and *Dark Side of the Moon*.
+Of the chroma scatterplots, my favorites are *Homogenic*, *Dark Side of the Moon* and *Californication*. _Update on 2026-06-28: I also added *Impossible Princess* to the suite._

 I also think it's interesting that, to varying extents, most of the *Moon Safari*, *Sgt.
 Pepper's Lonely Hearts Club Band* and *She's So Unusual* chroma